deeplearning4j/deeplearning4j-docs/eclipse-contributors.md

 This can be done at [https://accounts.eclipse.org/user/register](https://accounts.eclipse.org/user/register)

-*Note:* You must use register using the same email as your GitHub account (the GitHub account you want to submit pull requests from).
+*Note:* You must register using the same email as your GitHub account (the GitHub account you want to submit pull requests from).

 **Step 2: Sign the ECA**